 In 1946 I went to work as a construction plumber in a construction trust.
 I made a big contribution into installation of gas supply lines in Kiev.
 There was my portrait on the board of honor of our trust.
 I was the best specialist.
+In 1978 I reached my pension age.
+Men in the USSR retired at the age of 60.
+I worked on engineer positions, was a foreman and then a site superintendent.
+I was valued at work and I stayed until 1986, when I finally retired.

 I got married in 1947.
 In 1948 our daughter Ludmila was born.
 Our second daughter Inna was born in 1953.
-We didn't celebrate Jewish holidays at home.
-We were both atheists and besides, I was a member of the party.
-We always celebrated Soviet holidays: 1 May, 7 November, the Soviet army Day, Victory Day, New Year and our family members' birthdays.
 We had lots of arguments with my wife, till we divorced after living together 21 years.
 Since then I've lived alone.
-My daughters and I keep in touch.
+My daughters and I keep in touch